SPS Students Named National Merit Finalists

 William Groff '14

 Groff has been a standout at Sandia Prep.
 He is President of the National Honor Society, has been Class Treasurer for three years, and has served as an editor on both the Sandglass (yearbook) and Sandia Prep Times (newspaper) staffs.
 Groff is also a thespian and a member of the bowling team.
 Last August, he was awarded the rank of Eagle Scout after 12 years as a Boy Scout.
-He has been accepted to several universities and will make his college decision soon.
+He was accepted into several universities and ultimately decided on the University of Southern California.
 Groff is the son of Alan Groff and Stephanie Fallon of Albuquerque.

 Established in 1955, the National Merit Scholarship Corporation is a not-for-profit organization that honors academically talented high school seniors and encourages excellence.
 About 1.5 million juniors entered this program by taking the 2014 Preliminary SAT/National Merit Scholarship Qualifying Test.